Trans-Pecos: Demographics

 The Trans-Pecos region consists of nine counties: Brewster, Culberson, El Paso, Hudspeth, Jeff Davis, Pecos, Presidio, Reeves, and Terrell.
 Brewster County, the largest, has a land area of 6193 sqmi.
-The land area of Brewster County is about 10% larger than the state of Connecticut, yet it has a population density of only 1.4 persons per square mile compared to the 723 persons per square mile who reside in Connecticut.
+The land area of Brewster County is about 10% larger than the state of Connecticut, yet it has a population density of only 1.5 persons per square mile compared to the 718 persons per square mile who reside in Connecticut (both as of 2020).
 Terrell County, which borders both the Pecos River and the Rio Grande, is the least-populated county in the Trans-Pecos region.
-According to the United States Census of 2000, Terrell County had a total population of 984 residents occupying a land area of 2358 sqmi, resulting in a population density less than 0.5 persons per square mile.
+According to the 2020 census, Terrell County had a total population of 760 residents occupying a land area of 2358 sqmi, resulting in a population density of 0.32 persons per square mile.

 The Trans-Pecos is a region of extremes, and at the opposite extreme from sparsely populated Terrell County is El Paso County, which is the smallest but most populated of the nine counties.
-El Paso County has a land area of only 1015 sqmi, yet it has a population of 800,647 individuals, resulting in a population density of 789 persons per square mile, a value that exceeds that of Connecticut.
+El Paso County has a land area of only 1015 sqmi, yet it has a population of 865,657 individuals (as of 2020), resulting in a population density of 853 persons per square mile, a value that exceeds that of Connecticut.
 El Paso County makes up 93.5 percent of the region's total population.

-Overall, the total population of the Trans-Pecos amounts to 856,187 residents occupying an area of 31479 sqmi, resulting in a population density around 27 persons per square mile (10 persons per km^{2}), less than a third of the population density of the state as a whole.
-If the Trans-Pecos were to become a state, it would rank 45th in population (more than Delaware, less than Montana), 40th in total area (larger than South Carolina, smaller than Maine), and 42nd in population density (higher than Nevada, lower than Kansas).
+Overall, the total population of the Trans-Pecos amounts to 919,421 (as of 2020) residents occupying an area of 31479 sqmi, resulting in a population density 29.5 persons per square mile (11.4 persons per km^{2}), less than a third of the population density of the state as a whole.
+If the Trans-Pecos were a state, it would rank 46th in population (more than South Dakota, less than Delaware), 40th in total area (larger than South Carolina, smaller than Maine), and 42nd in population density (higher than Nevada, lower than Kansas).